kazurayam/TakingScreenshotOfSelectedWebElement/README.md

 1. download the zip of this project at https://github.com/kazurayam/TakingScreenshotOfSelectedWebElement/releases
 2. unzip it. you get the project folder
 3. start Katalon Stuio, open the project
-4. open 'Test Cases/TC1 and run it with your favorites browser
+4. open `Test Cases/TC1` and run it with your favorites browser
 5. the test script will open [Katalon Forum](https://forum.katalon.com/discussions) and take screenshot of the banner
 6. when the test script finished, you will find a PNG file `<projectDir>/tmp/forum-banner.png`